nuryhan/JavaScript-sapak1/README.md

 # JavaScript-sapak1

-This is a Javascript tutorial in Turkmen
+This is a Javascript tutorial in Turkmen language

 Turkmen dilinde Javascript